Eating Disorder: Symptoms, Types and Treatment 2023

 Is an eating disorder genetic?

 There is evidence to suggest that some cases of eating disorders may have a genetic component.
 Studies have shown that biological siblings of individuals with anorexia nervosa are more likely to develop the disorder, suggesting a heritable component.
 In addition, certain gene variants have been identified that may increase the risk for this disorder.
-However, research is still ongoing and it is impossible to determine if any individual case of this disorder is entirely genetic.

 Are eating disorder treatments effective?